 The SEA Environmental Report includes information on the likely significant effects on the environment, including on issues such as biodiversity, fauna, flora, population, human health, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors.
 Likely significant effects on environmental factors are set out in Table A8.1 in Appendix A1 and Section 8.2 above.

-Table 8.2 identifies where there are significant interrelationships between the environmental factors.
+Table 8.1 of the Environmental Report identifies where there are significant interrelationships between the environmental factors.
 The implementation of the Plan will not affect the interrelationships between these components.